eltonzip/Fight-Simulator/README.md

 # Fight-Simulator
-My first ever project on GitHub and my first game :) It is also my practice in OOP.
+My first pet-project on GitHub and my first game :) It is also my practice in OOP.